midgardproject/midgardmvc_ui_create/README.txt

 }
 @

+### Permissions and browser capabilities

+There are two levels of enabling Midgard Create for users: permissions and browser capabilities.
+Permissions is a mechanism for checking whether a user is allowed to use Midgard Create at all, and browser capabilities determine what Midgard Create features are available to the user.

+#### Midgard Create usage permissions

+The first check with Midgard Create permissions is whether the current user has a valid session.
+Only authenticated users are allowed to use Midgard Create:

+<<midgard create permissions check>>=
+if (!midgardmvc_core::get_instance()->authentication->is_user())
+{
+    return false;
+}
+@

+The other check is about user levels.
+Midgard Content Repository users can be either _end users_ or _admins_.
+End users are generally registered users of a site that don't have access to content management features.

+<<midgard create permissions check>>=
+if (midgardmvc_core::get_instance()->authentication->get_user()->usertype != MIDGARD_USER_TYPE_USER)
+{
+    // We distinquish between CMS users and end-users by ADMIN vs. USER level return false;
+}
+@

+If both of these checks pass, then we have a valid login session for an Admin-level user.
+This means Midgard Create can be enabled:

+<<midgard create permissions check>>=
+return true;
+@

+#### Browser capabilities

+In addition to permissions of the user, also the capabilities of the browser being used matter.
+Some mobile or legacy browsers do not support Rich Text Editing, for instance, and in these situations we should not enable the editing functionality at all.

+Capabilities checks are handled via the Midgard Create capability check method:

+<<define capability check>>=
+midgardCreate.checkCapability = function(capability) {
+    if (capability == 'contentEditable') {
+        <<capability check for editables>>
+    }
+    if (capability == 'fileUploads') {
+        <<capability check for uploads>>
+    }
+    <<capability checks with modernizr>>
+};
+@

+For most HTML5 capabilities we use the [Modernizr](http://www.modernizr.com/) library.
+This needs to be included into Midgard Create:

+<<midgard create dependencies>>=
+document.write('<script type="text/javascript" src="/midgardmvc-static/midgardmvc_ui_create/js/deps/modernizr-1.6.min.js"></script>');
+@

+The actual Modernizr checks are quite simple:

+<<capability checks with modernizr>>=
+return Modernizr[capability];
+@

+There are however some HTML5 capabilities not covered by Modernizr.
+For these we have our own custom checks.

+##### Rich Text Editing

+Mobile WebKit as implemented on iOS devices like iPhones and iPads, and most Android phones doesn't support Rich Text Editing.
+See the [Apple TechNote about this](http://developer.apple.com/library/safari/#technotes/tn2010/tn2262/#//apple_ref/doc/uid/DTS40009577-CH1-DontLinkElementID_7).
+Therefore we disable contentEditable for these devices:

+<<capability check for editables>>=
+if (navigator.userAgent.match(/iPhone/i)) {
+    return false;
+}
+if (navigator.userAgent.match(/iPod/i)) {
+    return false;
+}
+if (navigator.userAgent.match(/iPad/i)) {
+    return false;
+}
+return true;
+@

+##### File uploads

+Most desktop browsers are able to upload files to a website.
+On mobile devices the picture is a bit more varied, with iOS devices for example unable to access locally stored files because of application sandboxing.
+This means file uploads should be disabled for those devices:

+<<capability check for uploads>>=
+if (navigator.userAgent.match(/iPhone/i)) {
+    return false;
+}
+if (navigator.userAgent.match(/iPod/i)) {
+    return false;
+}
+if (navigator.userAgent.match(/iPad/i)) {
+    return false;
+}
+@

+With other browsers we simply check for whether the necessary HTML5 features are enabled:

+<<capability check for uploads>>=
+if (typeof FileReader == 'undefined') {
+    return false;
+}
+if (typeof FormData == 'undefined') {
+    return false;
+}
+return Modernizr.draganddrop;
+@

 ### Loading Midgard Create

 Initialization of Midgard Create is handled inside a jQuery callback that is run when the page load is completed: